awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment-aispl.md

 **To add, update, or remove alternate contacts**

 You can add alternate contacts to your account\.
-Alternate contacts enable AISPL to contact another person about issues with your account, even if you are unavailable\.
+Alternate contacts enable AISPL to contact another person about issues with your account\.
+This is even the case if you're unavailable\.

-1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.
+1. Sign in to the AWS Management Console and open the AWS Billing console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

 1. On the navigation bar, choose your account name, and then choose [https://console.aws.amazon.com/billing/home#/account](https://console.aws.amazon.com/billing/home#/account)\.